35percent/newblog/_posts/2021-06-12-test-blog-post.md

 On this point, the appeal court ruled that while there had been an *'overstatement'* ([AJ 87](https://www.bailii.org/ew/cases/EWCA/Civ/2021/827.html)) of the position, all-in-all the committee had not been misled, particularly as Delancey had committed to building the social rented housing, with or without grant ([AJ 85,86](https://www.bailii.org/ew/cases/EWCA/Civ/2021/827.html)).

-This commitment naturally led the legal challenge to argue that if Delancey could provide 116 social rented units without grant, they should be able to provide more with grant.
+This commitment naturally led the legal challenge to argue that if Delancey could provide 116 social rented units without grant, they should be able to provide more with a grant.
 Again, the appeal court did not agree, citing the viability assessment, which stated that 116 units was *'the maximum reasonable amount'* of social rented housing, and accepting that Delancey was committed to building the social rented housing at their own risk, even if grant were not available ([AJ 91](https://www.bailii.org/ew/cases/EWCA/Civ/2021/827.html)).

 ### 'The land and sum of money'